sslover/designing-for-data-personalization/syllabus.md

         * Detect the user's location via the browser and do something based on it (see [this resource in getting geolocation from the browser](http://www.w3schools.com/html/html5_geolocation.asp))
         * Tell a simple data story about your family, pets, favorite bands, etc.

-    * Investigate possible datasets for Design Challenge 1 - Making Data Personal & Playful.
+    * Investigate possible datasets for Design Project 1 - Making Data Personal & Playful.
 Post to your blog and talk about why you're potentially interested in the datasets, what you would like to express to the user, and what are some initial design concepts you are considering.

 Week 3
 ---------